Voting Rules for Accurate Democracy Election Systems. Elect a Chairman Central Chairperson. Electoral Graphics Other Rules.

 Single-vote plurality is the oldest and most often used voting system.
 Each voter gets a single vote which he can give to one candidate.
 The candidate who gets the most votes, a plurality, wins.
 In multi-candidate races the winner often gets less than a majority, less than 50% of the votes.
 It is often called first-past-the-post (FPTP).

-Approval voting was first promoted in the 1970's.
-It has since been adopted by several professional societies in the United States.
+Approval voting was first promoted in the 1970’s.
+Several professional societies in the United States have used it briefly.
 It lets a voter give one vote to each candidate.
 Brams (1979) suggests each voter cast an approval for one of the top two candidates and as many minor candidates as he rates above that one.
 The candidate with the most approvals wins.
 Note that a majority is not required.
 Approval Voting is most useful for making non-competitive group decisions.
 For example, there is little incentive for tactical voting when a choir votes to schedule an extra rehearsal.
 Members briefly discuss suggested rehearsal times then raise their hands to show whether they are available as each time is offered.
 A voter may raise his hand for several time slots.
 The time with the most approvals wins.

 Majority Rules